unknownpgr/unknownpgr.github.io/posts/about/m.md

   - Undergraduate Research Intern, University of Seoul, March 2020 - March 2022
   - Supervisor: Prof. Chun Ho Yeom
-  - As an undergraduate researcher, developed and managed a system for measuring highway soil conditions and collecting and analyzing road information.
+  - Developed and managed a system for measuring highway soil conditions and collecting and analyzing road information.

 - **C Programming and Practice, 2019 Winter Semester**
   - Teaching Assistant, University of Seoul, December 2019 - January 2020
-  - Conducted programming labs for students.
+  - Provided programming education to undergraduate students, enhancing their programming skills and understanding of C language fundamentals.

 ## Skills